 Rutgers University - Newark is a public, state school in the urban setting of Newark, New Jersey.
 Rutgers Newark was founded in 1908 and the school now enrolls around 12,447 students a year, including 8,334 undergraduates.
 Rutgers Newark provides housing for students.
 The majority of students live on campus but first-year students are not required to live in the dorms.
 Regular decision applicants for Fall 2023 should hear from Rutgers Newark by December 1.

-There are many ways for students to get involved at Rutgers Newark!
-Love music or performing?
+Are you interested in music or performing?
 Sing in a chorus or perform with one of Rutgers Newark's theater groups.

 Interested in journalism or communications?
 Rutgers Newark students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Excited for Greek life?
+Thinking of pledging?
 Rutgers Newark has fraternities and sororities.

 Planning to play sports?
 Rutgers Newark has many options for athletes.
 See them all and learn more about life at Rutgers Newark on the Student Life page.